Checkmk/cmk-dev-site/README.md

 ## Usage

 ```
+cmk-dev install-site 2.5 # download package, install, create site for 2.5
+cmk-dev is 2.3 cme -d 1 # same as above, but managed edition and distributed monitoring

 # Download and install latest available daily build of 2.5.0
 cmk-dev install 2.5 && cmk-dev site
 # (will fall back to the daily builds of yesterday)